Stormtroopers of Death: Second breakup and subsequent activities (2003–present)

 Heavy metal news outlets reported in 2003 that the band had split up due to disagreements between Ian and Milano.
 In 2007, however, S.O.D. reconvened and released its third album, Rise of the Infidels.
 The album consists of previously unrecorded material and live recordings.
 However, Milano said that the album would be the band's final release.

 In October 2011, Scott Ian was asked by UnRatd Magazine if there was any chance of another reunion, to which he replied:

 "No. I think I can safely say that, yeah.
 It was never supposed to be any thing more than it was.
 As far as I'm concerned we did too much with it.
 It started out as a comic book strip that I drew in the studio and then turned into this record that we made, but you know, that's all that it is for me.
 It's the opposite of The Damned Things (a supergroup featuring Ian alongside members of Fall Out Boy and Every Time I Die), for me, it was never meant to be a real band with a schedule and making records and touring.
 S.O.D. was supposed to be the 'anti' of that, it was supposed to just be about having fun and never having it turn into something real where all of a sudden it's not just fun anymore – it becomes a job, it becomes a business.
 And I'm glad everyone around the world got to see it at least once because in '99 and 2000 we played everywhere and I don't feel the need to go out and do that again."

 In December 2012, it was announced that Billy Milano and Dan Lilker had reunited in a new band called United Forces.

 In July 2015, Horns Up Rocks reported that S.O.D. would reunite again in celebration of their 30th anniversary.
 However, bassist Dan Lilker said that there were no plans for an S.O.D. reunion, and added that Billy Milano did not "consult anybody else that played in S.O.D.
 He just kind of announced something."

 In 2017, Lilker formed a new version of S.O.D. under the name Not S.O.D. – Fist Banging Maniacs, with Brazilian musicians João Gordo, Cléber Orsioli and Guilherme Cersosimo filling in for Milano, Ian and Benante respectively.

 In April 2020, Benante posted video of himself along with Ian and Lilker on YouTube performing S.O.D. songs during the COVID-19 lockdown.

 In May 2020, Benante, Ian and Lilker, along with Mike Patton on vocals, posted a video on YouTube of "Speak Spanish or Die".

-In February 2025, it was announced that a Stormtroopers of Death tribute would headline the Milwaukee Metal Fest in May of 2025, with Scott Ian on guitar, Dan Lilker on bass, and Scott Ian's son Revel Ian on drums and Hatebreed's Jamey Jasta on vocals.
+In February 2025, it was announced that a Stormtroopers of Death tribute would headline the Milwaukee Metal Fest on May 16, 2025, with Scott Ian on guitar, Dan Lilker on bass, and Scott Ian's son Revel Ian on drums and Hatebreed's Jamey Jasta on vocals.